iMelonArt/AI-CodePlaybook/melonRagGPT/README.md

 ## Supported document formats

-Put any and all your files into the `source_documents` directory
+Put any and all your files into the `source_documents` directory.
+The sample documents are :
+1. NVIDIA'S cloud-native and AI strategy - video source : https://youtu.be/KrmqURibQB8
+2. Will AI Robots take over our jobs in 5 years ? - video source : https://youtu.be/ag-Vgwg1m8I

 The supported extensions are: